 As a complement to AML policies, the firm also drafts company security policies, including those for acceptable use, backups, confidential data, data classification, email, employee screening, encryption, incident response, mobile devices, network access & authentication, network security, new account setup, outsourcing, passwords, physical security, remote access, retention, and wireless access.

-5. Payments Business Consulting
+5. Payments and Crypto Business Consulting

 Having seen thousands of payments models, the firm takes the liberty of offering business consulting advice on how to structure new payments businesses.
 Basic questions as to which party should pay for a given transaction or carry the risk may be pivoted to dramatically increase the value of a business.
 The firm is recognized as being dramatically creative in delivering new ideas to businesses and enriching the organic evolution of clients.

 The firm has an ongoing commitment to pro bono service.
 The flagship community service program of the firm is to provide free legal advice to ISO and other payments widows.
 As ISO owners age, their spouses are sometimes left inheriting businesses that they do not know how to operate.
 Widows in that situation are welcome to seek free advice on a portfolio sale or on protecting the residual streams to which they are entitled.